 Colon cancer involves malignant cells found in the colon, or large intestine of the digestive system.
-Colon cancer along with rectal cancer (cancer found in the last several inches of the colon) are often refered to collectively as colorectal cancer.
+Colon cancer along with rectal cancer (cancer found in the last several inches of the colon) are often referred to collectively as colorectal cancer.
 Colon cancer is the third most common form of cancer found in both men and women.
 The risk factors for colorectal cancer — which include age, family history of the disease, or having Crohn’s disease or ulcerative colitis — are also similar for men and women.
 However, some lifestyle choices can also increase risk.
 These include obesity, lack of physical activity, low vitamin D, and consuming a high amount of red meat, which may differ between men and women.
 Both men and women should be screened for colorectal cancer by age 50.
 People with a family history of colorectal cancer should get a colonoscopy even sooner — at age 40 or earlier — and some medical experts recommend that African-Americans start screening at age 45.

 Colon cancer surgery is one of several colorectal cancer treatment options available to patients.
 If colon cancer is discovered early through a colonoscopy, doctors may perform a polypectomy surgery to remove any cancerous polyps.
 If the cancer is identified at a later stage, surgery may involve a resection, where the diseased section of the colon is removed and the remaining healthy pieces reconnected to form one long healthy organ again.
 Colon cancer surgery may also involve an ostomy, where the diseased portion of the intestines is bypassed.